 - 1. For all library faculty the normal teaching assignment shall be twelve (12) academic credit hours for the academic year. - a.
 Normally six (6) academic credit hours will be assigned in any one (1) academic semester - 2.
-During the course of the calendar year, library faculty will be granted 20 scholarship days.
+During the course of the year (July 1 through June 30), library faculty will be granted twenty (20) scholarship days.
+Such scholarship days are to be used for research, writing, or other scholarship-related activity.
+Conferences, workshops, classes, etc., are considered part of regular work days.

-Such scholarship days must be used for original research, scholarly writing, visiting a collection or other scholarship related activity.
-They are not to be used simply to maintain currency in the faculty member's field, nor are they to be used for attending conferences, workshops, classes, etc. that are currently supported.

 There is no requirement that a faculty member must request such days.
-Unused days will not roll over from year to year

-Any such days will be scheduled by the faculty member in consultation with the Dean of the Library.
+Unused days will not roll over from year to year.
+Use of scholarship days will be scheduled by the faculty member in consultation with the Dean of the Library.